haphaeu/mandelbrot_rs/README.md

 GUI to visualise the set dynamically.

-Use the mouse to draw a rectangle to zoom in into a region.
+Drag the mouse to pan, wheel to zoom.

 Keyboard shortcuts: